William Irving (American politician)

-William Irving (August 15, 1766 – November 9, 1821) was an American politician who served three terms as a United States representative from New York from 1814 to 1819.
+William Irving Jr. (August 15, 1766 – November 9, 1821) was an American politician who served three terms as a United States representative from New York from 1814 to 1819.

 He was the eldest brother of author Washington Irving.

 Early life

 Irving was born in New York City on August 15, 1766.
 William was the eldest surviving son of eleven children born to William Irving Sr. (1731–1807), originally of Quholm, Shapinsay, Orkney, Scotland, and Sarah (née Sanders) Irving (1738–1817).
 Among his surviving siblings were four brothers and three sisters, including: author and a member of the New York State Assembly Peter Irving, Ebenezer Irving, John Treat Irving, diplomat and author Washington Irving, Ann Irving (wife of Maj.
 Gen. Richard Dodge), Catherine Irving, and Sarah Irving.

 Career

-After completing preparatory studies, Irving Joined his father in the mercantile business.
-From 1787 to 1791, he was a fur trader with the Indians along the Mohawk River, residing at Johnstown and Caughnawaga.
+After completing preparatory studies, Irving joined his father in the mercantile business.
+From 1787 to 1791, he was a fur trader with the Iroquois people along the Mohawk River, residing at Johnstown and Caughnawaga.

 In 1793, he returned to New York City and, along with his brothers Peter and John, joined the Calliopean Society, a literary club for young men.